 They are not awarded to students studying for A-levels, BTECs or part-time courses.

-Applicants must have been born or be ordinarily resident in the Ancient Parish of Merton or have attended Rutlish School for at least three years.
+Applicants must have been born or be ordinarily resident in the Ancient Parish of Merton or have attended Rutlish School or a 6th form of which Rutlish School is part i.e. RR6 for at least one year.

 The Ancient Parish of Merton is about a quarter of the area of the London Borough of Merton and is comprised of at least part of the following wards: Abbey, Merton Park, Cannon Hill, West Barnes, Dundonald and Raynes Park.